iqmo-org/magic_duckdb/README.md

 magic.explain_analyze_graphviz.dot_path = 'path_to_dot'
 ```

 Graphing Dependency / Why GraphViz?
 GraphViz was quick, simple, and has the best layout engines available.
-I tried to find a comparable pure-Python library and failed.
+[D2](https://github.com/terrastruct/d2) is a promising option but in either case, requires an external dependency, but I tried to find a comparable pure Python library and failed.

 ## %dql -t format [experimental]

-SQL Formatting uses https://github.com/sql-formatter-org/sql-formatter.
-This is a javascript library, so it needs to be installed separately.
+SQL Formatting uses [sql-formatter](https://github.com/sql-formatter-org/sql-formatter).
+This is a javascript library, so it needs to be installed separately, although it's executed via npx so should be fine as long as you have npx / node in your path.

 It does not have a duckdb language, so the PostgreSQL language is used.
 It's been good enough, but some queries might not format well until/unless they add a duckdb mode.